thingsboard/thingsboard-client-sdk/README.md

 ### Custom API Implementation Instance

 The `ThingsBoardSized` class instance only supports a minimal subset of the actual API, see the [Supported ThingsBoard Features](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#supported-thingsboard-features) section.
-But with the usage of the `API_Implementation` base class, it is possible to write an own implementation that implements an additional API implementation or changes the behavior for an already existing API implementation.
+But with the usage of the `IAPI_Implementation` base class, it is possible to write an own implementation that implements an additional API implementation or changes the behavior for an already existing API implementation.

 For that a `class` needs to inherit the `API_Implemenatation` class and `override` the needed methods shown below: